 Eventually the obligatory exerciser becomes obsessive in thought and compulsive in deed.
 S/he may keep detailed records, scrupulously observe a rigid diet, and constantly focus on improving his or her personal best.

 A preoccupation with appearance may grow out of a preoccupation with health and unrealistic expectations.
-We want to live to 100, never get sick, keep all our hair, have unlined faces and flat bellies, be attractive forever to romantic partners, and be strong, quick, and admirably competent.
-Paradoxically, in the United States, as increasing affluence and improving health care following World War II enabled more and more people to be better nourished and healthier, our satisfaction with our health and appearance has decreased.
+We want to live to a hundred, never be sick, keep all our hair, have unlined faces and flat bellies, be attractive forever to romantic partners, and be strong, quick, and admirably competent.
+Paradoxically, in the United States, as increasing affluence and improving health care following World War II enabled more and more people to be better nourished and healthier, our satisfaction with our health and appearance has decreased

 Recognition is relatively easy.
 These people talk of nothing but their sport, their training schedules, and their injuries.
 When injured, they will not take time off to heal unless immobilized.
 Obligatory runners with stress fractures, torn ligaments, and joint injuries have been known to work out in their walking casts.

 Exercise addicts misuse their athletic achievements.
-Instead of enjoying their abilities as one part of a multifaceted life, they make exercising their whole life.
-They try to boost self-esteem, meet emotional needs, and solve complex problems through performance excellence.
+Instead of enjoying their abilities as one part of a multidimensional life, they make exercising their whole life.
+They try to boost self-esteem, meet deep needs, and solve complex problems through performance excellence.
 Or they hide from emotional pain in workout schedules.
-It doesn't work, but instead of trying more effective behaviors, they raise their goals and standards, hoping that the increased effort will get the job done.
-It does so only temporarily, if that.
+It doesn’t work, but instead of trying more effective behaviors, they raise their goals and standards, hoping that the increased effort will get the job done.
+It doesn’t.

 Many obligatory exercisers repress anger, have low self-esteem, and struggle with depression in spite of significant victories and achievements.

 There are two warning signs.
-First, is your sport or workout schedule fun?
+First, is your sport or workout schedule something fun?
 If so, you are probably OK.
-Watch out, though, when the activity ceases being fun and becomes a duty, a chore, an obligation that is definitely not fun, but that you must do if you don't want to suffer guilt and anxiety.
+Watch out, though, when the activity ceases being fun and becomes a duty, a chore, an obligation that is definitely not fun, but that you must do — or else suffer guilt and anxiety.

 The second danger sign is hearing repeated comments from family members, friends, romantic partners, co-workers, boss, and especially your physician to the effect that you are hurting yourself and losing perspective.
 The person who still has control heeds these warnings and backs off.
 The person who has lost control to excessive exercise will ignore sound advice and continue the compulsive behavior.